Palantir Technologies Inc. (PLTR) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Palantir Technologies Inc. (PLTR) is $8.77, which is $1.0 above the current market price.
-The public float for PLTR is 1.75B and currently, short sellers hold a 6.59% of that float.
-On February 27, 2023, PLTR’s average trading volume was 40.77M shares.
+The average price predicted for Palantir Technologies Inc. (PLTR) by analysts is $8.71, which is $1.33 above the current market price.
+The public float for PLTR is 1.75B, and at present, short sellers hold a 7.34% of that float.
+On March 01, 2023, the average trading volume of PLTR was 41.39M shares.

-Palantir Technologies Inc.’s (PLTR) Stock: A -2.95% Simple Moving Average for the Past 20 Days

 Analysts’ Opinion of PLTR

-Many brokerage firms have already submitted their reports for PLTR stocks, with Mizuho repeating the rating for PLTR by listing it as a “Neutral.”
-The predicted price for PLTR in the upcoming period, according to Mizuho is $7 based on the research report published on January 19th of the current year 2023.
+Many brokerage firms have already submitted their reports for PLTR stocks, with DA Davidson repeating the rating for PLTR by listing it as a “Neutral.”
+The predicted price for PLTR in the upcoming period, according to DA Davidson is $8 based on the research report published on March 01st of the current year 2023.

-Jefferies gave a rating of “Hold” to PLTR, setting the target price at $7.50 in the report published on January 05th of the current year.
+Mizuho gave a rating of “Neutral” to PLTR, setting the target price at $7 in the report published on January 18th of the current year.

-Volatility was left at 6.63%, however, over the last 30 days, the volatility rate increased by 6.46%, as shares surge +11.74% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +10.97% upper at present.
+Volatility was left at 6.30%, however, over the last 30 days, the volatility rate increased by 4.86%, as shares sank -0.05% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.92% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PLTR starting from Karp Alexander C., who sale 164,373 shares at the price of $8.13 back on Feb 23.
-After this action, Karp Alexander C. now owns 6,432,258 shares of Palantir Technologies Inc., valued at $1,335,613 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PLTR starting from Sankar Shyam, who sale 50,000 shares at the price of $8.05 back on Feb 24.
+After this action, Sankar Shyam now owns 1,701,224 shares of Palantir Technologies Inc., valued at $402,440 using the latest closing price.

 Stock Fundamentals for PLTR